Langona bethae

 Langona bethae is a species of jumping spider in the genus Langona that lives in Botswana and Zimbabwe.
-The male was first described in 2011 by Wanda Wesołowska and Meg Cumming.
-The spider is large with a cephalothorax between 2.6 and 3.5 mm long and a abdomen between 2.2 and 4.4 mm.
+It has been found in dry savannah and under houses.
+The spider is large with a forward section, or cephalothorax, thst is between 2.6 and 3.5 mm long and, behind that, an abdomen between 2.2 and 4.4 mm.
 The female is larger than the male.
-The spider has a brown carapace that has two white streaks on the thorax a black eye field.
-It has the toothless chelicerae typical of the genus.
-It can be distinguished by its abdominal pattern, which has a yellow streak of an irregular shape.
+Adult spiders have a brown carapace, the upper surface of its cephalothorax, that has two white streaks on the thorax, and a black eye field.
+Juvenile spiders are plain yellow.
+The species has the toothless chelicerae typical of the genus but can be distinguished by its abdominal pattern, which has a yellow streak of an irregular shape.
+It also has distinctive copulatory organs.
 The male has a hidden embolus that is shorter than that on the related Langona pilosa.
 The female has copulatory organs that resemble Langelurillus ignorabilis but differ in the design of the seminal ducts.
+Courtship has been observed by both males and females.
+The spider was first described in 2011 by Wanda Wesołowska and Meg Cumming.

-Taxonomy
+Taxonomy and etymology

-Langona bethae is a jumping spider that was first described by Wanda Wesołowska and Meg Cumming in 2011.
+Langona bethae is a species of jumping spider, a member of the family Salticidae.
+The spider was first described by arachnologists Wanda Wesołowska and Meg Cumming in 2011.
 It was one of over 500 species identified by the Polish arachnologist.
 The species was placed in the genus Langona, first described by Eugène Simon in 1901.
+It was initially placed in the genus tentatively due to the similarity between it and spiders in the genus Langelurillus.
 It was listed in the subtribe Aelurillina in the tribe Aelurillini by Wayne Maddison in 2015.
 These were allocated to the clade Saltafresia.
-In 2017, the genus was grouped with nine other genera of jumping spiders under the name Aelurillines.
+In 2017, the genus was grouped with nine other genera of jumping spiders under the name Aelurillines by Jerzy Prószyński.
 It is particularly closely related to the genus Aelurillus, after which the group is named.
-The species is named in honour of Meg Cumming's daughter Beth, who spent much of her childhood in the area of Zimbabwe where the species was first found and had died before the species was described.
+The species is named in honour of Meg Cumming's daughter Beth, who spent much of her childhood in the area of Zimbabwe where the species was first found and died before the species was described.